 Participants.
 Ten students recruited from University of Zürich.
 Participants were rewarded with course credits or 30 Swiss Francs upon experiment completion.

 Materials.
 Both Multi-Items Rearrangement task and the Paired-Comparison task shared the same set of stimuli.
 Color patches are used in the practice trials.
-The colors are randomly selected from all the possible colors in the 24 bits RGB color space.
+The colors are randomly selected from all the possible colors in the 24 bits RGB color space without repetition.
 Abstract faces are used in the experiment trials.
 The faces are varied on four dimensions: the width between eyes, the height of eyes, the length of nose, and the position of mouth, with each dimension has two possible configurations.
 The faces are shown in the Figure 2.

 Procedure.
 Experiment 1 consisted of two identical sessions, and the sessions were carried in two different days.
 Each session contained two blocks.
 The first block is the Multi-Items Rearrangement task, and the second block is the Paired-Comparison task.
 On average, each session takes about 45 minutes.